flirtyquizcontact-rgb/love-and-flirty-quiz-policy/terms_of_service.md

 This local gameplay information is not uploaded to a QuizFans Studio server because the App does not operate user accounts or its own cloud database.

-You can remove local App data by clearing the Appâ€™s storage in Android settings or by uninstalling the App.
+You can remove local App data by clearing the Apps storage in Android settings or by uninstalling the App.

 ## 3. Advertising